Nur988/Chatbot/README.md

 # Chatbot

-A rule based chatbot that has been created using Html,CSS,Javascript,Python and also Botui framework which is a chat bot UI framework watch the
+A Neural Network based chatbot that has been created using Html,CSS,Javascript,Python and also Botui framework which is a chat bot UI framework watch the
 [DEMO HERE](https://ant--bot.herokuapp.com/)
+For the frontend a JS wrapper called Botui has been used.
+For The dynamic part Vanilla JS .
+For the server part Flask Has been used.
+For The Web sockets implementation Flask Socket-io has been used.
+For Training the Network Pytroch has been used and Nltk for preprocessing.
+You can try training the model in the Chatbo-dl notebook file above.